HLahoti/First-GCI-Task/README.md

 # First-GCI-Task
-Hello,my name is Harsh Lahoti.
+Hello,my name is Harsh Lahoti
+This is updated using commnd line.